Virginia Giuffre: Epstein accuser sues Prince Andrew for alleged sexual abuse

 “And Virginia is committed to trying to avoid situations where rich and powerful people escape any accountability for their actions.”

-The lawsuit accuses Andrew of sexual assault and intentional infliction of emotional distress, and seeks unspecified compensatory and punitive damages.
+The lawsuit accuses Prince Andrew of sexual assault and intentional infliction of emotional distress, and seeks unspecified compensatory and punitive damages.

 “Twenty years ago, Prince Andrew’s wealth, power, position, and connections enabled him to abuse a frightened, vulnerable child with no one there to protect her,” court papers state.